CC-Archived/mou-theme-solarized/README.md

 # Solarized Theme for Mou

-This is a theme for the [Mou](http://mouapp.com/), a Markdown editor for Mac OS X, that provides syntax highlighting using Ethan Schoonover's [Solarized](http://ethanschoonover.com/solarized) color scheme.
+This is a theme for the [Mou](http://mouapp.com/), a Markdown editor for Mac OS X, that provides syntax highlighting using Ethan Schoonover's [Solarized](http://ethanschoonover.com/solarized) color scheme, contributed by [John Yanarella](http://twitter.com/johnyanarella).

 See the [Solarized homepage](http://ethanschoonover.com/solarized) homepage for screenshots, details and colorscheme versions for Vim, Mutt, popular terminal emulators and other applications.